mkls/throttle-async-function/README.md

 ### Resetting cache

-In integration tests you probably don't want to keep the cache between test cases, otherwise it would introduce add hidden coupling between the cases.
+In integration tests, you probably don't want to keep the cache between test cases, since it would add hidden coupling between the test cases.

 For this reaseon there is a `clearCache` method on the throttled function which resets its state.
 You can call this in a `beforeEach` of your tests.